Frequently Asked Questions about Air Conditioning and Heating Service and Repair

 What does my warranty cover?

-Under the standard factory warranty, Bryant covers parts that fail during the warranty period due to defect in the part.
+Under the standard factory warranty, Lennox covers parts that fail during the warranty period due to defect in the part.
 The warranty does not cover labor.
 A warranty certificate was included with your homeowner information packet, and is specific to the model numbers, serial numbers, and installation dates of your products.
 If you cannot find your warranty certificate, Wood Air Conditioning & Plumbing will also be able to provide you with the information.

 What is the life expectancy of my unit?